 Concentrix Customer Feedback Management Platform Recognized as a Strong Performer by Independent Research Firm

-/EIN News/ -- NEWARK, Calif., March 20, 2023 (GLOBE NEWSWIRE) -- Concentrix Corporation (NASDAQ: CNXC), a leading global provider of customer experience (CX) solutions and technology, announced today it has been named a Strong Performer in The Forrester Wave™: Customer Feedback Management, Q1 2023 report.
+NEWARK, Calif., March 20, 2023 (GLOBE NEWSWIRE) -- Concentrix Corporation CNXC, a leading global provider of customer experience (CX) solutions and technology, announced today it has been named a Strong Performer in The Forrester Wave™: Customer Feedback Management, Q1 2023 report.
 This report demonstrates how industry-leading Voice of the Customer (VOC) providers measure up in the market to help CX professionals select the right one to match their needs.

 Concentrix's VOC solution helps brands Design, Build, and Run world-class customer feedback programs that transform experiences.
 Concentrix couples its deep CX acumen with cutting-edge technology and expert support.
 This total solution moves Concentrix' client partners from data to intelligence to action that produces measurable results.